qzhou-2020/qzhou-2020.github.io/_pages/about.md

   * Accepted for presentation at MSOM 2025 (poster), SCECR 2025, CORS 2025, RMP 2025

 * with Kevin Chen, Anran Li, Zhe Liu, "Trip Radar: a Controlled Decentralized System to Enhance Matchmaking in Ride-Hailing."
-  * Accepted for presentation at MSOM 2025
+  * Accepted for presentation at MSOM 2025, RMP 2025

 ## Teaching